marcelojannotti/hplip/README.md

 The purpose of this version is to improve Zorin 15 support on hplip installer.

-The version installer of this project is to **Zorin 15 with SUDO installed**, for debian 8 check the another version
+The version installer of this project is to **Zorin 15 with SUDO installed**, for debian 8 check the other version

 ## Installing